MultiplierPartners/mxp_site/src/pages/blog/2026-08-06-let-them-a-developers-guide-to-u4a.md

 ## Run it

-The whole stack comes up locally.
+The whole stack comes up locally, and there is a [step-by-step guide](https://u4a.ai/docs/guides/run-the-lab/) if you want the annotated version.
 Docker Desktop and `mkcert` are the only prerequisites.

 ```bash
 git clone https://github.com/nickgamb/uma4agents